elenagarrone/address_book-AngularJS/README.md

 To do:
 ------
 - fix karma unit tests which are failing because of $route and $location
-- replace alert in request success and error with something better
+- http request success and error should have confirmation messages
 - remove request from controller and put them in a factory

 How to use: